Updated on August 29, 2019

 Many of Sony's electronics products contain between a few hundred and a few thousand parts that are made of a variety of chemical substances, some of which may be classified as hazardous and may harm the environment if they are not properly controlled prior to product disposal.

-To prevent such environmental harm, some countries and regions have introduced laws and directives, such as the European Union's Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive*1 restricting certain chemical substances in products.
-In Japan, products that contain certain chemical substances are required to carry the J-Moss*2 mark, while in China it is required to disclose information on chemical substances contained in products in line with the Management Methods on the Pollution Control of Electronic Information Products, often referred to as China RoHS.*3
+To prevent such environmental harm, some countries and regions have introduced laws and directives, In European Union, certain chemical substances in products are restricted by Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive*1 and REACH*2 regulation.
+In Japan, products that contain certain chemical substances are required to carry the J-Moss*3 mark, while in China it is required to disclose information on chemical substances contained in products in line with the Management Methods on the Pollution Control of Electronic Information Products, often referred to as China RoHS.*4

-In light of the global nature of its markets and supply chains, Sony has established its own global standards for the management of chemical substances, titled "Management Regulations for the Environment-related Substances to be Controlled which are Included in Parts and Materials (SS-00259)",*4 taking into account the related laws and regulations around the world and simultaneously the opinions of various stakeholders.
+In light of the global nature of its markets and supply chains, Sony has established its own global standards for the management of chemical substances, titled "Management Regulations for the Environment-related Substances to be Controlled which are Included in Parts and Materials (SS-00259)",*5 taking into account the related laws and regulations around the world and simultaneously the opinions of various stakeholders.
 In line with these standards, Sony ensures globally consistent management of chemical substances in parts and materials.

-Sony has set up necessary procedures to ensure compliance with the EU's REACH*1 regulation requirements and revised RoHS Directive.
-In response to its obligation under REACH to provide information to customers, as well as to the CE marking requirement of the RoHS directive, Sony has adopted the chemSHERPA*2 scheme based on IEC62474.*3 This enables Sony to collect data on specified chemical substances in parts and materials purchased from suppliers for management in an internal database.
+Sony has set up necessary procedures to ensure compliance with the EU's REACH regulation requirements and revised RoHS Directive.
+In response to its obligation under REACH to provide information to customers, as well as to the CE marking requirement of the RoHS directive, Sony has adopted the chemSHERPA*1 scheme based on IEC62474.*2 This enables Sony to collect data on specified chemical substances in parts and materials purchased from suppliers for management in an internal database.

 To guide its efforts to manage chemical substances in products in compliance with Sony's own global standards for management of chemical substances, titled "Management Regulations for Environment-related Substances to be Controlled which are included in Parts and Materials" (SS-00259) , Sony has established three core principles: